teresatopete/Laptop-Sign-In-Tracker/README.md

 TO DO LIST
-main communicator with Ms. Fierro (addison) research HTML styles (Danielle) draft an automatic email for overdue laptops (Teresa) find a way for Ms. Fierro to track overdue laptops and the students who checked out laptops
+main communicator with Ms. Fierro and add to the front end (Addison) research HTML styles (Danielle) draft an automatic email for overdue laptops (Teresa) find a way for Ms. Fierro to track overdue laptops and the students who checked out laptops